CyanLaser/CyanPlayerObjectPool/README.md

 ## UdonSharp Helper Methods

-The PlayerObjectPool script contains a few helper methods that can be used with UdonSharp.
+The PlayerObjectAssigner script contains a few helper methods that can be used with UdonSharp.

 - GameObject _GetPlayerPooledObject(VRCPlayerApi player)
 - GameObject _GetPlayerPooledObjectById(int playerId)